Chinese destroyer Hefei (174): Construction and career

 8 February 2018, Hefei transits the South China Sea.
-She was surveillancing the USS Carl Vinson's task force operating nearby.
+She was surveilling the USS Carl Vinson's task force operating nearby.

 On 25 May 2016, Honghu, Lanzhou and Hefei were seen conducting a replenishment exercise in the Sea of Japan.

+On 26 August 2024, Hefei arrived at the Port of Colombo, Sri Lanka, for a formal visit, accompanied by Wuzhi Shan and Qilian Shan.
+After completing the official engagement, the three vessels are scheduled to depart the island on 29 August 2024 and conduct a passing exercise with a Sri Lankan naval vessel off the coast of Colombo.